HannaLAguilar/Coursera_Capstone./README.md

 # The quest for the perfect Neighbourhood

+This is the final project of the IBM Data Science Professional Certificate.

+## Project overview

 Using a combination of coordinates of the neighborhoods, location date like restaurants, cinemas, clubs, and Machine Learning, I grouped neighborhoods into 5 cluster like the image.

+#### Technologies used in this project:
+* Python
+* pandas, numpy
+* sklearn, cluster kmeans
+* matplotlib, seaborn, folium
+* jupyter notebooks, anaconda

+## Data

 The sources used for this project are Foursquare and [Open Data BCN](https://opendata-ajuntament.barcelona.cat/es/).

+## Summary of results

 <img src="./ims/bcn_cluster.PNG" width=70% height=70% align="center">

-#### Technologies used in this project:
-- python
-- pandas, numpy
-- sklearn, cluster kmeans
-- matplotlib, seaborn, folium
-- jupyter notebooks, anaconda

 Check: